Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning

-where the three terms can be understood as follows.
+where $\gamma_{v,q}$ is one for $q=v$ and $0 \leq \gamma_q < 1$ for $q \neq v$ (determined, in this study, based on a power kernel applied to the index coordinates of each stream when they are arranged in a simple chain-like topology; see Figure \ref{fig:mpc_prediction_pattern} and the appendix for details).
+The three terms of the energy depicted above can be understood as follows.
 The cross-representation term dictates that, at time $t$, any non-sensory layer $\ell > 0$ with activity $\mathbf{z}^{\ell,v}(t)$ in the $v$-th stream predicts the activity values $\mathbf{z}^{\ell,q}$ of the corresponding $q$-th target stream -- the prediction connections from stream $v$'s layer $\ell$ convey the mean $\mu^{\ell,v,q}_C$ and covariance $\Sigma^{\ell,v,q}_C$ of that layer's prediction of $\mathbf{z}^{\ell,q}$.
 The residual energy term captures the fact that each individual stream is hierarchically structured, where every layer $\ell$ of neuronal units attempt to minimize the prediction error between its activity and the prediction of this activity by layer $\ell+1$.
-The synaptic prior term is synaptic decay or, in other words, a zero-mean Gaussian prior (with standard deviation $\lambda_w$) placed over the $v$-th stream's plastic synapses represented by the parameters $\Theta^v$.\footnote{$\Theta^v$ is a tuple containing all of synaptic efficacy matrices for the $v$-th MPC stream; $p$ retrieves the $p$-th synaptic parameter matrix from $\Theta^v$, whereas $i$ and $j$ index a particular synapse within the $p$-th matrix, i.e., $\Theta^v[p]_{ij}$ returns a scalar value.} Finally, for the entire MPC architecture, the ``ensemble free energy'' would be the combination of all of the individual stream's VFEs: $\mathcal{F}(\Theta) = \sum^V_{v=1} \mathcal{F}_v(\Theta^v)$.
+The synaptic prior term is synaptic decay or, in other words, a zero-mean Gaussian prior (with standard deviation $\lambda_w$) placed over the $v$-th stream's plastic synapses represented by the parameters $\Theta^v$.\footnote{$\Theta^v$ is a tuple containing all of the synaptic efficacy matrices for the $v$-th MPC stream; $p$ retrieves the $p$-th synaptic parameter matrix from $\Theta^v$, whereas $i$ and $j$ index a particular synapse within the $p$-th matrix, i.e., $\Theta^v[p]_{ij}$ returns a scalar value.} Finally, for the entire MPC architecture, the ``ensemble free energy'' would be the combination of all of the individual stream's VFEs: $\mathcal{F}(\Theta) = \sum^V_{v=1} \mathcal{F}_v(\Theta^v)$.

-\paragraph{Neuronal architecture and dynamics.} We next provide a mechanistic description (see Figure \ref{fig:pc_flows} for a depiction) of the $V$ streams ($v \in \{1, 2,...,v,...,V\}$) that compose an MPC architecture, which optimize the VFE $\mathcal{F}$.
+\paragraph{Neuronal architecture and dynamics.} We next provide a mechanistic description (see Figure \ref{fig:pc_flows} for a depiction) of the $V$ streams ($v \in \{1, 2,...,v,...,V\}$) that compose an MPC architecture, which optimize Equation \ref{eqn:rpc_vfe}.
 Each layer of the $v$-th stream encodes expectations (mean values) that are parameterized as neuronal (population) activity: